 What will happen next?

-1. On receipt of your complaint Jenny Russell will send you a letter acknowledging your complaint.
+1 – On receipt of your complaint Sophie Cisler will acknowledge your complaint in writing.
 She will examine the file that we have on the work that we have been doing for you.
 We would look to acknowledge your complaint within three working days of receiving it and will complete our initial examination within twenty-one days.

 Thank you for bringing your concerns to our attention.
 We will do our best to address any dissatisfaction that you have experienced in using the services of this firm.
 Our primary objective is to put things right.